MalloZup/opensuse-loki/README.md

 # Howto:

-1) install grafana and prometheus on a vm  or your system
+### 1) install grafana and prometheus on a vm  or your system

 You can get the rpm via this repo:
 (`https://build.opensuse.org/package/show/server:monitoring`)

-2) Install loki and promtail from rpms packages from repo:
+### 2) Install loki and promtail from rpms packages from repo:
 `https://build.opensuse.org/package/show/server:monitoring/loki`

-`zypper in loki`
+Add the repository for your systemd and install the pkg `zypper in loki`

-3) Activate systemd services:
+### 3) Activate systemd services:

 In this example we assume for simplicity that promtail run in same machine like loki and grafana. ( this can be changed)